How to Check if Your Weed Grinder Sucks

 So I’ve discussed the common types of material used in manufacturing weed grinders and the properties of each grade of metal.
 You might be thinking the answer is obvious —aluminum 7075 or steel sounds great!
 I’m obviously going to go with that…until you see the price.

-A 7075 grinder is going to cost 2x as much as an anodized aluminum 6061 grinder, and a steel grinder 3x as much.
 This might be worth it to you, but for many this price increase isn’t worth the minimal advantages of using 7075 or steel.
 There are definitely benefits to using these harder metals (mostly hypothetical health benefits).

 The ZAM grinder 1.1” would be $100+ if made out of steel and that’s too expensive for 95% of cannabis consumers looking for a grinder, let alone a mini one.